 Prepping is a personal thing, and this blog is about my personal journey into learning how to better prepare myself and my loved ones for any disaster no matter how small or how catastrophic.
-If you follow my blog, you know that I try to have “Meaty Mondays” where I do some sort of food/water post, and “TNGUN Thursday Tips’ where I do a DIY or skill based post.
-On Wednesdays I try to have a downloadable resource file (no nifty name for that sorry)…
+If you follow my blog, you know that I try to have weekly food/water post as well as at least one DIY or skill based post.

 I want to hear what you have to say, but I do have some guidelines:

 - I love ideas, my ADHD brain is swimming in ideas, but talk is cheap, please post things you have DONE rather than THOUGHT about.
 I would rather have post about a failed experiment than a submission from the good idea fairy… If it failed at least we can learn from the mistake and either fix it, or stay away from it thus saving resources.

 - Submission of your guest post does not guarantee publication.
 Your submission will be reviewed and if it will benefit prepping community, it is likely to be published.

 - Use of bullets, lists and short paragraphs is highly encouraged as it makes reading much easier.

 - Please make a concerted effort to use correct spelling, grammar and punctuation.
 I am not a grammar Nazi (I have been criticized for my colloquial writing style myself), but please no text speak.
 I want the post 2b readable 2ne1…